luxzg/WSL2-fixes/networkingMode=bridged.md

 - Change the name according to what you've installed from Microsoft Store earlier, in this case:
 	- Start menu -> Ubuntu
 - It will open first time GUI setup so run with it
-- Pick language, Next, enter your name, username and password (2x), Next, Continue
+- Pick language, Next, enter your name, username and password (2x)
 	- Note: I had issues because apparently you can't use non latin characters in your name
-- Continue, Apply, and so on, Finish
+- Keep pressing Continue / Next / Setup, and so on, ... and Finish

 # Starting and updating your WSL2 distro

 - In Terminal / PowerShell
-- Listing all distros
+- Listing all distros:
 `wsl --list -v`
-- Updating distros
+- Updating WSL if you haven't already:
 `wsl --update`
-- Starting distros (eg. start Ubuntu)
+- Starting distros (eg. start Ubuntu):
 `wsl -d Ubuntu`

 # Checking networking